pgg1610/folio_website/_projects/ace-gcn.markdown

 ## Application to heterogeneous catalysis

 We utilize this workflow to successfully sample the large number of atomic configurations to identify the most relevant surface representation stable reaction conditions.
-We demonstrate the utility of the workflow to determine the relevant high coverage configurations for the cases of adsorbed NO* on Pt3Sn (111) surface and that of adsorbed OH* on irregular Pt (221).
+We demonstrate the utility of the workflow to determine the relevant high coverage configurations for the cases of adsorbed NO* on Pt<sub>3</sub>Sn (111) surface and that of adsorbed OH* on irregular Pt (221).

-The first case presents complexities because of the presence of an alloy and the strong binding nature of NO, while the second case presents complexities arising from the presence of step defects and the ability of OH to form inter-molecular hydrogen bonds.
+The first case presents complexities because of the presence of an alloy and the strong binding nature of NO, while the second case presents challenges arising from the presence of step defects and the ability of OH to form inter-molecular hydrogen bonds.
 Using these two test cases as representative examples for likely challenges when developing computational models, we demonstrate the generalizability of our workflow to identify the most relevant atomistic configurations by utilizing only 10% of the total possible configurations.

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/ace-gcn/feedback_loop.png" width="1000" data-zoomable>